 Set up automatic transfers from your checking account to the savings or brokerage account you opened for your goal.
 Consider a payroll deduction if you have automatic deposit of your paychecks.

-Armed with these four steps, a few tools and the discipline to make a positive change to your financial habits, you should be well on your way to saving for anything life throws at you.
+Armed with these four weekly saving plan steps, a few tools and the discipline to make a positive change to your financial habits, you can be on your way to saving for anything life throws at you.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.